 predefined, when an address range is set in the DHCP server (recommended option)

 The VM or container is booted using the allocated IP address on its interface.
-The DHCP server supported by the Pan-Net cloud can be configured using standard configuration tools.
+The DHCP server supported by the DT Cloud Services cloud can be configured using standard configuration tools.

 IPv6 is the most recent version of the Internet Protocol having a much larger address space than IPv4.
 The 32-bit IPv4 addresses are replaced by 128-bit IPv6 addresses, which relieves the address exhaustion in IPv4 and renders some IPv4 addressing techniques obsolete.
 IPv6 also implements features that simplify addressing.